-Altitude Sickness in Nepal – if you ascend above 2500 meters, you need to acclimatize your body sufficiently to compensate for the decreasing amount of oxygen needed to breathe.
+Altitude Sickness in Nepal – to prevent altitude sickness, you ascend above 2500 meters, you need to acclimatize your body sufficiently to compensate for the decreasing amount of oxygen needed to breathe.
 To help your body adjust to it, Vivaan Adventure Pvt Ltd has designed its treks to help you slowly ascend to get a good height adjustment.
 The body can adapt to this situation to a certain extent within a few days by producing more red blood cells.
 This adaptation is called acclimatization.
-But even during the acclimatization process, you may experience some of the following symptoms:
+But even during the acclimatization process, you may experience some of the following symptoms of Altitude Sickness in Nepal:

 - Sleep Disorders